 The excess moisture can also settle in your appliances.
 When this happens, the metal parts of your appliances can succumb to corrosion and this can lead to their premature breakage.
 If you want to prolong the lifespan of your RV appliances, make sure you control humidity levels inside first.

-Best Dehumidifier for RV Reviews for 2019
+Best Dehumidifier for RV Reviews

 Here are some of the best dehumidifiers you can buy for your RV: